undergroundwires/privacy.sexy/docs/development.md

 1. [Run unit tests](#testing)
 2. [Lint your code](#linting)

 You could run other types of tests as well, but they may take longer time and overkill for your changes.
-All tests are executed inside a pull request.
+Automated actions executes the tests for a pull request or change in the main branch.
+See [ci-cd.md](./ci-cd.md) for more information.

 ## Commands